Optical appearance of regularized compact objects without an exterior photon sphere: Conclusion

 Several studies suggest that the regularization parameter L may give quantum gravitational information.
 In this interpretation, L smooths the classical singularity by introducing effects that become dominant near the gravitational center.
 If such quantum corrections influence photon trajectories in the strong-field region, they may leave observable imprints on the shadow cast by the regularized core.
 Identifying and characterizing these properties would require a more detailed investigation of the precise features that lie within the shadow structure.\\

+We emphasize that the present calculations are based on an idealized optically thin emission model intended to investigate the qualitative optical signatures of the considered spacetimes.
+A quantitative comparison with observations requires metric-specific plasma dynamics, general-relativistic radiative-transfer calculations, and GRMHD simulations together with comparisons to observational likelihoods, which remain beyond the scope of the present work.\\

-Overall, our study indicates that the shadow structures observed by the EHT collaboration could, in principle, arise even in spacetimes without event horizons or photon spheres.
+Overall, our study indicates that shadow-like image structures comparable in size to those inferred from the EHT observations can, in principle, arise in spacetimes without event horizons or exterior photon spheres under the adopted optically thin emissivity model.
 Similar observational features can emerge from exotic compact configurations, including regularized null singularities.
 This is possibly linked to mechanisms of singularity resolution in quantum gravity.
-These insights broaden the range of physically viable models consistent with current observations and highlight the need for additional observational tests to uncover the true nature of supermassive objects at galactic centers.\\
+These results demonstrate that the predicted shadow angular diameters of the proposed geometries are compatible with the angular-scale measurements reported by the EHT Collaboration.
+However, a comprehensive assessment of their observational viability requires additional observables, such as brightness distributions, higher-order lensed-ring structures, polarization, and near-infrared flux measurements, which are beyond the scope of the present work.\\